Mirzipan/Homm3_BG_Database/docs/units/marksmen.md

 ## Notes

-- The marksmen can attack at most one more time per activation, not more.
+- The Marksmen can attack at most one additional time per activation, not more.

 ## See Also